Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 4. Keep your yard/residence neat and picked-up: Practice proper yard maintenance and ensure you pick up any litter from your yard or the area around your residence.

 5. Park your car(s) in appropriate spaces: Learn the acceptable and legal places for parking at your house or apartment.
-In particular, it is a violation of a Metro Nashville ordinance to block a sidewalk or driveway with a parked vehicle.
+In particular, it is a violation of a City of Memphis ordinance to block a sidewalk or driveway with a parked vehicle.

 6. Be responsible when hosting gatherings: Let your neighbors know in advance if you are planning a social gathering at your house.
 Keep the number of guests at a manageable level, determine a time for the gathering to end, and have plenty of trashcans available so guests can discard their litter as they leave.
 Remember that all tenants of the house or apartment are responsible for behavior that occurs on the premises.